The Best Backpacking Gifts (Useful & Unique Gift Ideas)

 This Awesome Foldable Stove

 Compact and cool, this camping stove proves that you don’t need to lug around a whole grill to enjoy some well-earned grub on the go – or even a cup of coffee.
 The TOMSHOO camping stove is pretty stable; it’s windproof, and, weighing in at only 16.6oz, the stove collapses in on itself for some great portability credentials.
-It runs on good ol’ fashioned wood, so you don’t need to worry about bulky gas canisters.
+It runs on good old-fashioned wood, so you don’t need to worry about bulky gas canisters.
 Just collect some twigs and leaves, get a fire going, stick your pot on top, and boom – your on-trail, cost-effective, environmentally-friendly kitchen.
 Backpacking gift ideas don’t get much more useful than this!

 Crazy Miniature Expandable Wipes

 Super, super cool idea here, guys.
 Out with the wet wipes (bad for the environment!), and in with these amazing biodegradable mini wipes.
-It’s definitely one of those presents for backpackers they may not think of getting for themselves, and is an excellent idea for a gift.
+It’s definitely one of those presents for backpackers that they may not think of getting for themselves and is an excellent idea for a gift.
 All you need to do is add a squirt of water to a sort of papery coin thing, and they expand into wipes!
 Super handy for all your wipe-related needs!

 Hydrate with a Personal Water Filter

 WakiWaki Water Filter Straw basically makes (almost) any water safe to drink.
 And we all need water, right?
 It’s an essential item for any backpacker heading out into the wilderness and solves your problems if you’ve run out of drinking water.
 Just get yourself to a water source, fill up, and the water filter straw – complete with activated carbon filtering – will make that H20 safe to drink.
 It’s lightweight, super useful, and is definitely one of the best gift ideas for backpackers out there.